The Keepers of the 5 Kingdoms

-The Keepers of the 5 Kingdoms is a 2024 epic fantasy film directed by Zack Ward, Produced by James Hong.
+The Keepers of the 5 Kingdoms is a 2024 epic fantasy film directed by Zack Ward and produced by James Hong.

 Starring James Hong, the film also features a supporting ensemble cast including Matthew Sato, Michelle Mao, Anna Harr, Bai Ling, Dante Basco, Dave Sheridan, and Saxon Sharbino.
 The story follows a grandfather and his granddaughter who are transported from their small-town curio shop in Arizona to a mystical land through a portal stone.
 Together, they embark on an extraordinary journey to navigate the magical world and find their way back home.

 Plot

 Patsy Lee, a high school student, is working tirelessly to secure admission into a good college, hoping to escape the monotony of her small Arizona town.
 Her mother is often busy with work, and her grandfather, Chuck Lee, expresses frustration over Patsy’s disinterest in her Chinese heritage and language.
 Despite the family tensions, Patsy finds support in her best friend, Squirrel, and her close companion Hopper, with whom there is an unspoken romantic tension.

 The ordinary turns extraordinary when Frank, a rat, and Hank, a chicken—both personified animals—arrive in search of a magical box.
 After an unexpected encounter, Patsy discovers the box they sought, and she, along with Squirrel, Hopper, and her grandfather, is transported to a mystical land brimming with magic and danger.

 This magical world is dominated by the malevolent Lord Kuang, who seeks the magical box to unleash her full destructive power.
 Patsy and her companions face various threats, from dangerous butterflies and disguised ogres to the sinister Wu Witch and a hopping vampire.
 They must navigate this perilous realm, all while protecting the box and seeking a way back home.
 Along their journey, they encounter allies such as Ao, a wise tortoise, who helps guide them through their adventure.